kasenetz/hbcd-docs/docs/measures/mri/fmri.md

 </div>
 <div class="collapsible-content">
 <br>
 <p>An issue with signal intensity clipping has been identified in a portion of Philips fMRI scans.
 Due to a scaling error in real-time reconstruction, high-intensity values are capped at 4095, creating hyperintense regions that drown out the signal of gray and white matter in that region.
-This affects derived measures such as ROI-ROI correlations.</p>
+This affects derived measures such as ROI-ROI correlations.
+We are currently working to update the real-time reconstruction to address this issue.</p>
 <p>Initially detected during manual QC, the issue was rare early in the study and has since been addressed with a protocol patch applied at most Philips sites.
 However, sites VAN and CCH experienced more severe cases, as the patch was only implemented there in October 2024.
 Since then, no new severe cases have been observed.
 Overall, 20% of scans from VAN and CCH show varying levels of clipping, with 6.3% classified as severe and failing QC.</p>
 <p>A <code>brain_median</code> value above 3700 in the <a href="../../../datacuration/rawbids/#participant-session-scan-level-data"><code>scans.tsv</code> file</a> predicts clipping artifacts.
 Severe cases also typically fail manual QC (QC=0), but less severe cases often pass (QC=1) as they may not be visually apparent.</p>
-<p></p>
 </div>
 </p>

 Whole-brain functional activity as measured by functional magnetic resonance imaging (fMRI).
 The blood oxygen level dependent (BOLD) signal is measured at each voxel in 2mm isotropic space with a repetition time (TR) of 1725 ms and multi-band (MB) factor of 4.